2008 Ohio Attorney General special election: Results

 In the concurrently held Presidential Election Democratic candidate Barack Obama carried the state by 4.5%.
 Cordray carried the majority of counties in the Appalachia parts of the state and got high support from suburban counties of Columbus.
 Cordray also did well in the right-leaning Hamilton County home to Cincinnati.
-As of 2022, this election remains one of the best performances for a Democrat in Ohio in the 21st century with Cordray winning by 18 points, only being beaten by Ted Strickland's performance the 2006 Governor election.
+As of 2022, this election remains one of the best performances for a Democrat in Ohio in the 21st century with Cordray winning by 18 points, only being beaten by Ted Strickland's performance in the 2006 Governor election.